 With no direct regulatory oversight via the US food and drug administration or UK food safety authority, finding the right product can take some research.

-This can be a problem for people taking CBD for the first time, as it’s challenging to figure out who to trust.
+This can be a problem for people taking CBD for the first time, as it’s challenging to figure out who to trust and which CBD product is right for you.

 To help make things simpler to understand, we’ve put together this guide on how to find a quality CBD oil, how best to take it, and how to work out your ideal dosage.